-We used Cloudy ver.13.05 \citep{1998PASP..110..761F, 2013RMxAA..49..137F, 2017RMxAA..53..385F} for the radiative cooling and heating model for the interstellar medium and set the minimum temperature of the gas to be 20\,K. We assumed the solar metallicity is assumed for the model.
+We used \textsc{Cloudy} ver.13.05 \citep{1998PASP..110..761F, 2013RMxAA..49..137F, 2017RMxAA..53..385F} for the radiative cooling and heating model for the interstellar medium and set the minimum temperature of the gas to be 20\,K. We assumed the solar metallicity is assumed for the model.

 We also adopted feedback from massive stars.
 We briefly summarize our scheme \citep[see][for more details]{2021PASJ...73.1074F}.
 Rather than solving radiation transfer, we modeled the H{\sc ii} region model around massive stars based on the Str{\"o}mgren radius \citep{1939ApJ....89..526S}.
 With ionizing photon rates emitted from massive stars \citep{2003ApJS..146..417L} and the local gas density, the Str{\"o}mgren radius for each massive star is calculated.
 Then, we add thermal energy to the gas particle inside the Str{\"o}mgren radius to increase their temperature to $10^4$\,K. We also provide mechanical feedback (outward velocity) to the gas particles within the Str{\"o}mgren radius.
 The gas velocity was determined following the model of \citet{2016ApJ...819..137K} for the radiation and that of \citet{2013MNRAS.436.1836R} for the stellar wind, but we excluded the term for the supernovae \citep{2013MNRAS.432..455D}.
 We ignored the mass loss due to the stellar wind, and therefore the stellar mass does not change during the simulation.
 We assumed the feedback for stars more massive than $10\,M_{\odot}$.